uniquehash/ReviewSheets/Learn:Linux:GNU/StartLinux5-21-2015.md

 #Learn Linux one mistake at a time
-Think of this as a working journal of my experience going though
+Think of this as a working journal of my experience going through
 ####**The Linux Command Line** Second Internet Edition by **_William E. Shotts, Jr._**
 #####Note: I have read, or at least skimmed every link posted.
 #####Note: I will link to extra resources every time a new term is mentioned, however when transitioning to a new chapter it will be assumed that you no longer need the link and I will cease to link.